xieweiAlex/English_Learning/words/2022/words-Oct.md

 I'm a man, and I don't **grovel** to rats.
 Don't be **bashful**.

+### Nov
+The **undertow**'s like a really mean bouncer.
+Instead of throwin' you out, they take you in back and **rough you up** a little bit.
+"Oh, you wanna come in?
+How 'bout comin' in like 25 miles?"

 ### Grammar
 **I can pay for it** vs **I'm happy to pay for it**.
 **If I were to move out**, I will give you at least 30 days notice ahead.